andreiolaru-ro/FLASH-MAS/notes.md

 Changed
 -------
-  * Shards can be started and stoppped regardless of agent state.
+  * Shards can be started and stopped regardless of agent state.

 General